mistalloc1/gmrs/doc/data-storage-model.md

 will be preserved* after exiting the JVM.
 But the baseless mode should be left existing in some way to ease developing GMRS and apps using it.

+## "Send" saving, updating and IDs

+If possible, the sends should update (replace) the relevant records when the sent records' IDs match with existing ones.

 ## "Give" data driver features

 This is heavily **under construction** and consideration.